Discover What Our Customers

 Finding a shared ownership mortgage

 Shared ownership is a scheme which has helped thousands of applicants get onto the property ladder, and secure affordable lending to help them purchase their own home.
 Not all lenders offer shared ownership mortgages, so it is important to make sure you have selected a lender who offers this type of mortgage product before proceeding with any applications.
-The first step of applying is to ensure you meet the criteria, and Revolution Finance Brokers are specialists in the field.
+The first step of applying is to ensure you meet the criteria, and loan broker are specialists in the field.
 Give us a call and we will be happy to help you understand the process, identify whether you are eligible, and find the right lenders for you.

 Shared ownership mortgages allow you to purchase a percentage of a property.
 The remaining share in the property is owned by the housing association, and you pay rent on the balance that they own.
 One of the benefits to shared ownership is a reduced deposit requirement, and that buyers without the budget to purchase their home are able to do so in smaller stages.